qwinsi/tiny-server/README.md

 # Tiny Server

-A sample HTTP server written in Golang.
+A simple HTTP server written in Golang.

 # Building